Code-Institute-Submissions/SpendWise/TESTING.md

 ------

 ## Testing Strategy

 <br>

 - I decided on a manual testing strategy for the development of the site.
+I did this to ensure the website is user-friendly and check issues with navigation, layout, and usability that may not be apparent through automated testing.

 ------------